-- Zoning: MR Medium Density Residential / Erie Highlands PUD Overlay - Project Size: Erie Highlands is 305.13 acres Planning Area 10 is 11.12 acres - Existing Use: Vacant property, landscaping, and trails
+Zoning: MR - Medium Density Residential / Erie Highlands PUD Overlay

+Project Size: Erie Highlands is 305.13 acres

+Planning Area 10 is 10.89 acres

+Existing Use: Vacant property

 Location:

 All of Erie Highlands is located South of Erie Parkway, east of Bonanza Drive, and west of Weld County Road 5.
 Planning Area 10 is located south of Highview Drive, east of the existing residences in Planning Area 6 and west of County Road 5.
 The general boundary of Planning Area 10 is outlined below: